sureshvenkatesan/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/readme.md

 This is because  7+ million artifacts  out of 17+ million in the Artifactory are  under one folder.
 ![Big folder in Mono Repo](images/morepo_huge_folder.jpg) .

-This Bash script is designed to migrate artifacts from one Artifactory instance to another.
-It supports migrating files and subfolders recursively while providing the option to transfer only the root folder.
+The  [migrate_n_subfolders_in_parallel.sh](migrate_n_subfolders_in_parallel.sh) Bash script is designed to :
+- migrate artifacts in the above mentioned monorepo from the source Artifactory instance to the target Artifactory instance as it supports migrating files and subfolders recursively .
+- It also provides the option to transfer only the files in root folder ( and not the subfolders).
-It also PATCHES the properties for the migrated artifacts.
+- It also PATCHES the properties for all the migrated artifacts.

 ## Usage